Selling A New Orleans Home

 - What condition is the competition in?
 Homes that have been well maintained and updated will always be the first to sell.

 What are the best methods of advertising to reach your target customers?
-This is not a multiple choice question.
-In today’s world, the very best method to reach the largest number of buyers is, hands down, virtual advertising.
+This is not a multiple-choice question.
+In today’s world, the very best method to reach the largest number of buyers is digital advertising.
 When making any major purchase, most buyers begin their search on the internet, weeding through what they like and don’t like based on the quality of information and pictures provided online.
-Your agent should have an internet marketing plan that goes beyond the tired, old company website and includes digital advertising, multiple photos and placement in the top search engines.
+Your agent should have an internet marketing plan that goes beyond the tired, old company website and includes digital advertising, multiple photos and/or video, and placement in the top search engines.

 Supply and Demand/Current Market Conditions